Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Numerical results

 When cluster sizes are unknown and the SDP in \eqref{eq:SDP_unknown} is adopted, the ground truth $\bm{M}^*$ in \eqref{eq:relative_error} should be replaced by the normalized $\bar{\bm{M}}^*$ defined in \eqref{eq:ground_truth_def_normalize}.
 For the case of two clusters, we evaluate the phase transition of the condition $\widetilde{\bm{\Lambda}} \succ 0$ according to our guess of dual variables (e.g. in Lemmas~\ref{lemma:guess_dual} and \ref{lemma:guess_dual_unequal_new}) via the following metric:

-$\text{Failure rate} = 0$ means that our construction of the dual variables satisfy the optimality and uniqueness condition for $\bm{M}^*$ or $\bar{\bm{M}}^*$ (e.g. in Lemmas~\ref{lemma:1_main}, \ref{lemma:uniqueness_unequal_new} and \ref{lemma:uniqueness_unknown}) and the exact recovery is guaranteed.
-For each experiment, we average the result over 10 different realizations of the observation matrix $\bm{A}$.
+$\text{Failure rate} = 0$ implies our dual certificates satisfy the optimality and uniqueness condition for $\bm{M}^*$ or $\bar{\bm{M}}^*$ (e.g. in Lemmas~\ref{lemma:1_main} and \ref{lemma:uniqueness_unequal_new}) and exact recovery is guaranteed.
+For each experiment, we average the result over 10 realizations of the observation matrix $\bm{A}$.